 About the Fuller Center

-Almost all Fuller Center working parents – 67% – serve as essential or frontline workers, working in hospitals, retail outlets, restaurants, and hotels.
+65% of Fuller Center parents serve as essential or frontline workers, working in hospitals, retail outlets, restaurants, and hotels.
 They are our bus drivers, store clerks and cashiers, farmworkers, delivery drivers, security guards, bank tellers, office workers, healthcare workers, home health aides, hospital orderlies and cafeteria workers, and childcare and eldercare workers.

 The Fuller Center also offers mentoring programs and adult on-the-job training, coaching, and employment support, and no-cost transportation from 12 area schools to our campus-based after-school programs.
 We serve more than 1,800 nutritious meals and snacks daily.